surrealdb/benchmarking/README.md

     <img width=120 src="https://raw.githubusercontent.com/surrealdb/icons/main/surreal.svg" />
 </p>

-<h3 align="center">A collection of benchmarking tools and libraries for testing, comparing, and improving the performance of SurrealDB.</h3>
+<h3 align="center">A collection of benchmarking tools and libraries for testing, <br> comparing, and improving the performance of SurrealDB.</h3>

 <br>